z33pX/research-agent/README.md

   <a href="https://youtu.be/p_OGO7mT5_4">
     <img src="https://img.youtube.com/vi/p_OGO7mT5_4/maxresdefault.jpg" alt="YouTube Video Demo">
   </a>
+  <p>Watch our demo to see the Research Agent in action, from generating research outlines to summarizing comprehensive responses.</p>
 </div>

 ## Overview

-This research agent workflow involves a user providing a prompt, which is processed by a LLM to generate an outline and a directed acyclic graph (DAG) of research topics (questions and their sub-questions).
+This research agent workflow involves a user providing a prompt, which is processed by an LLM to generate an outline and a directed acyclic graph (DAG) of research topics (questions and their sub-questions).
 The task scheduler then executes tasks for each topic, collecting and storing content using various search tools (LangChain plug-and-play), evaluating its relevancy, and potentially generating additional research topics if more content is needed.
 After extracting cliff notes for each topic, the agent combines and summarizes them into one concise summary.

 ![Research Agent Workflow](images/research-agent-v2.png)